papasop/quantum/README.md

+The QPU pilot is reproducible at the protocol and analysis level from this repository.
+Direct reruns of IonQ QPU jobs require independent IonQ Cloud access, backend availability, and user-provided API credentials.
+No API keys or private account metadata are included.

 # Metric-Compatible Path-Capacity Principle for Quantum Control Time

 This repository contains validation code, figures, simulator checks, and preliminary QPU pilot data for the manuscript: